xeniadegraciam/sop_chorover_lab/README.md

 Standard Operating Procedures I used while in Chorover's Lab.

-The complete lab procedures are stored on this Quarto file: [SOP](https://github.com/xenidegracia/sop_chorover_lab/blob/main/SOP.html)
+The complete lab procedures are stored on this other address: [SOP](https://xenidegracia.github.io/sop_chorover_lab/SOP.html)

 This repository has all the procedures and links I needed while working on Chorover's Lab at the University of Arizona.
 Some of them may not be complete, but they are a start.